mint-lang/guide/reference/components/properties.md

 Things to remember:

-* the name of the property must:
+- The name of the property must:
-  * start with a lowercase letter
+  - start with a lowercase letter
-  * only contain letters and numbers
+  - contain only letters and numbers
-* all properties are type checked, giving not matching values will show an error
+- All properties are type checked, attempting to set an incompatible value will show an error.